 The EU's Capital Requirements Regulation (CRR) introduced further enhancements for the Pillar 3 disclosures from 2015 and from 2017.
-All the enhancements from 2015 have been included within this document and in addition some from 2017 have also been included although they are not required from a regulatory perspective until the 2017 Pillar 3 document.
+All the enhancements from 2015 and 2017 have been included within this document.
+Further enhancements to the Pillar 3 disclosures are scheduled to be introduced in 2018 and 2019.